juliehockey30/hear.comCodeChallenge/README.md

-#Simnulated Reddit Post Dashboard
+# Simulated Reddit Post Dashboard

-####This project was created as part of a coding challenge.
+#### This project was created as part of a coding challenge.
 It represents a simulated Reddit dashboard.
-####When running, the app allows users to view the post as well as view and delete comments
+#### When running, the app allows users to view the post as well as view and delete comments

 Note - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).